andersen-lab/west-nile/README.md

 | Missing Metadata(to be updated soon) |        21 |
 | Total                                |       520 |

 The samples from San Diego county were provided by Nikos Garfield and Saran Grewal from the [San Diego County Vector Control Program](http://www.sandiegocounty.gov/deh/pests/vector_disease.html).
-The samples from all the other counties came were provided by Chris Barker, Sarah Wheeler and Ying Fang (University of California, Davis).
+The samples from all the other counties were provided by Chris Barker, Sarah Wheeler and Ying Fang (University of California, Davis).

 In the coming weeks, we plan to sequence an additional ~100 West Nile virus genomes from San Diego as well as ~150 genomes from Sacramento/Yolo counties from samples provided by Chris Barker, Sarah Wheeler and Ying Fang.